Jayjay7119/Electric-Vehicle-Project/README.md

 ### Project Overview

-This data analysis project aims to provide insights on electric vehicles of certain brands and how some of thier aspecs differ such as acceleration, Powertrain, efficiency, and rapid charging.
+This data analysis project aims to provide a report on electric vehicles of certain brands and how some of thier aspecs differ such as acceleration, Powertrain, efficiency, and rapid charging.
 I have created a tableau dashboard highlighting those aspects linked [here](https://public.tableau.com/app/profile/jayden.lopez3180/viz/EVDashboard_17103865270040/Dashboard1).

 ### Data Sources